jeanslack/Videomass/README.md

 ## News

-- October 2019: Added implementation for EBU R128 normalization and RMS-based normalization
+- October 2019 v.1.7.0: Added implementation for EBU R128 normalization and RMS-based normalization.
+See changelog for more details.

 ## Features